elastic/examples/Security Analytics/SIEM-at-Home/README.md

 # Elastic-SIEM-at-Home
 Monitoring your servers and workstations doesn't have to be difficult or expensive.
 Learn how to use Elastic SIEM at home or for your small business.
-The `SIEM-at-HOME` folder in the `elastic/examples` repo contains references and examples for the **Elastic SIEM for home and small business** blog series:
+This `SIEM-at-Home` folder in the `elastic/examples` repo contains references and examples for the **Elastic SIEM for home and small business** blog series:
 1. [Elastic SIEM for home and small business: Getting started](https://www.elastic.co/blog/elastic-siem-for-small-business-and-home-1-getting-started)
 2. Elastic SIEM for home and small business: Securing cluster access _(coming soon)_
 3. Elastic SIEM for home and small business: GeoIP data and Beats config review _(coming soon)_